TV queen Shonda Rhimes' is back with Bridgerton, a scandalous new period drama coming the Netflix this Christmas.

-Made up of eight-episodes, the new TV show will follow similar plots to the book series, focusing on the fictional Bridgerton family - eight siblings, firmly in the inner circle of London's elite during the early 1800s Regency era.
+Made up of eight-episodes, the new TV show will follow similar plots to the book series, focusing on the fictional Bridgerton family - eight siblings, firmly in the inner circle of London's elite.
 Like most high society families, the Bridgertons find themselves entangled in power struggles, love tangles and all sorts of other drama only the rich would find themselves engulfed in.

 Daphne Bridgerton, the eldest daughter of the family, is at the center of it all as she prepares for the marriage mart, a business that arranges marriage contracts.
 However, problems occur when her older brother makes it impossible to find a potential suitor.

 Elsewhere, the younger sister in the family, Eloise, causes up a stir as she has no interest in being married off on the market.
 Meanwhile, Anthony Bridgerton, the eldest brother in the family assumes his role as head of the household following the death of his father, but struggles to find a balance between duty and pleasure.

 Aside from the dramatic storylines surrounding the siblings, you can expect to see the lavish lifestyle of the 19th upper class (with a more inclusive take) and award-worthy costume design that'll make you want any excuse to throw on a corset at home.

 Well for starters, Julie Andrews is the magical voiceover for the drama.
 Need we say anymore?